 For me - the answer is yes and no.

-The concept of taking anti-depressants troubled me for a long time.
+The concept of taking medication troubled me for a long time.
 I was so resistant to the idea and so against it, that even at my worst - I would not even contemplate taking tablets.
 It felt like defeat, like I was giving up and not working hard enough to make myself better.
 I wasn’t good enough as I couldn’t heal myself - I was a perfectionist about fixing myself - like I was a project that could reach particular milestones if I worked hard enough.
 Like I could get better if I could just uncover one more issue, if I could just understand why I reacted negatively to one additional situation, if I could heal myself just that little bit more.

-There are many sectors in the online spiritual community that echoed my fears and made it difficult for me to accept the need for western medicine in dealing with anxiety and depression.
+There are many sectors in the online community that echoed my fears and made it difficult for me to accept the need for western medicine in dealing with anxiety and depression.
 I found that there is an undercurrent of shame, and also a feeling that you are ‘not really that spiritual’ if everything is not organic, based on energy or nature.
 Of course, these were all projections of my own feelings about the ‘weakness’ of taking tablets to ease my suffering.

 I took all of these ‘warnings’ and opinions on board and I rejected tablets in favour of upping my self care routine.
 I wholeheartedly embraced daily meditation, yoga and bush walking.
 I gave up coffee, did a 6 week liver cleanse, continued eating a low fructose diet and took a daily probiotic.
 I saw a psychologist, had massages and acupuncture regularly.
 I journaled, listened to podcasts about health and wellness and scheduled alone time to rest and recharge.
 I had energy healings, set boundaries, read, spent time with loved ones, focused on positive aspects and was open and connected with friends.
 I prioritised self-care, planned events and activities that I enjoy, took regular breaks to connect back to myself and with nature as well pursuing a career that I love.